J-DubApps/Blog/content/posts/2023/join-path.md

 }
 </style>

-In PowerShell, it’s quite common to be working with file paths when you’re reading from (or writing <i>to</i>) files.
-For many automation scenarios involving PowerShell scripts, that means building / constructing a complete path to whatever file(s) your script will work with.
+In PowerShell, it’s quite common to be working with file paths when you’re reading from (or writing <i>to</i>) text files.
+For many automation scenarios involving PowerShell scripts, that means building / constructing a complete path to whatever file(s) your script is working with.
 There are several approaches to constructing file paths in a PowerShell script or CLI session, and I want to go over a couple here.<br />

 ## Using a Hard-Coded String